Building Defects & Regulations

 Understanding how a building has been constructed, how certain materials behave, and how that building’s use might affect the building fabric is vital when diagnosing defects.

-Hawkins’ Built Environment Team includes engineers, architects and materials specialists with a wide knowledge of construction techniques, sectors, and building regulations, as well as the experience to navigate the complex information surrounding construction projects.
+Hawkins’ Built Environment Team includes architects, civil & structural engineers, fire engineers, MEP engineers, acoustic engineers, and materials specialists.
+Their combined knowledge of construction techniques, sectors, and building standards allows them to navigate the complex information surrounding construction projects.

-Our analysis can help insurers, building owners, and legal advisers to determine the cause, effect, and liability for defects in the design and construction of the built environment.
+Our analysis can help insurers, building owners, investors, and legal advisers determine the cause, effect, and liability for defects in the design and construction of the built environment.

-Before and during construction, we can provide a technical audit of the design and construction documentation to:
+We provide a technical audit of the design and construction documentation for a project to:

-• Assess the adequacy of the design, and its compliance with planning, building regulations, fire safety and accessibility standards
+• Assess the adequacy of the design, and its compliance with planning conditions, Building Regulations, fire safety, environmental and accessibility standards.

 • Review the content and development of design drawings, construction information and specifications.

-• Inspect the finished building and assess compliance with the relevant standards and terms of the contract.
+• Inspect the building and assess compliance with the relevant standards and terms of the contract.

-• Advise on remedial works to mitigate any deficiencies in the design.
+• Advise on remedial works to mitigate any deficiencies in the design or installation.

 • Investigate building defects to determine the root cause.